codeabovelab/haven-platform/README.md

   -H tcp://0.0.0.0:2375"
 ```

-Step 4: Install Haven container by executing the following command:
+**Step 4:** Install the Haven container by executing the following command:

 ```sh
  docker run -d --name=cluman -p 8761:8761 -e "dm_kv_etcd_urls=http://$MASTER_IP:2379" codeabovelab/cluster-manager

 ```

 The Haven container can be started only with etcd's URL as its environment variable.
-It can have other optional parameters passed in
+It can have other optional parameters
-as environment variables to enable other features.
+passed in as environment variables to enable other features.

+**At this point you should be able to login to the UI via http://<MASTER_IP>:8761/.**  The default admin credential is
+admin/password.

 **Configuration**

-Haven's Master settings can also be passed directly via environment variables or alternatively, as mentioned before, they can also be
+Haven's Master settings can also be passed directly via environment variables or alternatively, as mentioned before, they can
-stored in a Git repository and credentials passed in via enviroment variable.
+also be stored in a Git repository and credentials passed in via enviroment variable.
 For reading cluster-manager.properties or
 cluster-manager.yml from a Git repository, you must specify the Git URL, username, and password:

 ```properties